poi0905/The-Application-of-Financial-Modeling/README.md

 # The-Application-of-Financial-Modeling
+Homework Repo of The Application of Financial Modeling

 The assignment spanned topics including portfolio analysis, optimal capital structure, interest rate models, the Black-Scholes model, the binomial model, and option trading strategies.